gjlbeckers-uu/aglcheck/README.rst

 |           | VT4   |  dcafgc |
 +-----------+-------+---------+

-In this string design, there is a bias in shared chunk length (A) and corresponding duration (B):
+In this string design, there is a bias in shared maximum chunk length (A) and corresponding duration (B):

 .. image:: example_figures/example_fig_sharedchunklength_1.png